PyTables/PyTables/doc/source/usersguide/installation.rst

    PyTables >= 3.2 natively supports the new layout via *pkg-config* (that is expected to be installed on the system at build time).

-   If *pkg-config* is not available or PyTables is older that verison 3.2, then the following command can be used::
+   If *pkg-config* is not available or PyTables is older than version 3.2, then the following command can be used::

      $ env CPPFLAGS=-I/usr/include/hdf5/serial \